-The liver fluke worm egg count test is similar to a normal worm count although because of the comparative difficulty of liver fluke reproducing in the horse 3 samples are collected on consecutive days to increase the chances of detecting the parasite.
+A faecal worm count is one of the most common ways to detect fluke and is similar to a normal worm count, although because of the comparative difficulty of liver fluke reproducing in the horse, 3 samples are collected on consecutive days to increase the chances of detecting the parasite.

 A positive test result